mlanza/ai-literacy/README.md

 # AI Literacy Onboarding

 This is an AI literacy course aimed at helping someone with a passing understanding of AI.
 The reader is someone who has used ChatGPT or a similar chatbot, but doesn’t have deep training or technical background.
-They know what a prompt is.
+He knows what a prompt is.

 The course ascends through three incremental stages: